atomisthq/docs/docs/index.md

 Find and track technology drift within your organization.

 * [Get Started][getting-started] in our web interface to investigate your GitHub organizations.
-* [Try org-visualizer locally][quick-start] to investigate repositories on your laptop or anywhere on GitHub.
+* [Investigate repositories locally][quick-start] on your laptop or from GitHub.
 Create custom functions for what you want to know about your code.

 If your team already uses Atomist -